I found out I was pregnant, one month after I received my Masters Degree…

-Every mother deserves to me at home with her child when they are born, for at least 3 months, and I felt that my child deserved that as well…
+Every mother deserves to be at home with her child when they are born, for at least 3-5 months, and I felt that my child deserved that as well…

-I thought being at home would reduce my stress, but it only became greater.
+I thought being at home would reduce my depression, but it only became greater.

-I was constantly reminded of the fact that even with a Master’s Degree, I would be bringing a baby into a unmarried co-habitation, one-bedroom apartment; we were financially strained, and I was completely overwhelmed with the fact that I was about to be a new mother.
+I was constantly reminded of the fact that even with a Master’s Degree, I would be bringing a baby into a unmarried co-habitation relationship in a one-bedroom apartment; we were financially strained, and I was completely overwhelmed with the fact that I was about to be a new mother.